 W-2 wages and qualified property amounts are not carried over.

 The qualified business income deduction is an evolving and extremely complex area of the federal tax code.
-Although the IRS says you can rely on the information in the proposed regulations until final regulations are made available, there are still many unanswered questions.
 Consult with a tax advisor before making any business or financial decisions based on this deduction, including any change in business entity.

 Want to know more about the qualified business income deduction (Section 199A) or tax reform in general?